Mexico Insider Tour: Day of the Dead, Volcanoes and Tequila

 Then, head back to Mexico City for the evening.

-– Show of Lucha Libre (Mexican Wrestling), which is a very popular sport in Mexico.
-Visit the great arena of the capital and watch this incredible spectacle – a great atmosphere is guaranteed!
-(Only Tuesday at 19:00, Friday at 20:00 and Sunday at 17:00).
+– Lucha libre show (wrestling), a very popular sport in Mexico in the great arena of the capital… great atmosphere guaranteed!
+(Tuesdays at 7PM, Fridays at 8PM and Sundays at 5PM).

-– Folklore Ballet at the Bellas Artes Palace is one of the best experiences in Mexico City – a whirlwind of color, beauty and music.
-(Only Wednesday and Sunday – 20:30) Option included : Entrance fees to Teotihuacan.
-Option included : English speaking tour guide.
-Overnight stay at the Hampton Inn Centro Historico Mexico City. (queen bed)
+Option included : Entrance fees to Teotihuacan.
+Option included: English speaking tour guide.
+Overnight stay at the Hampton Inn Centro Historico Mexico City.
+(Queen size bed)

 Day 4 : México